TFMV/hnsw/README.md

 Package `hnsw` implements Hierarchical Navigable Small World graphs in Go, providing an efficient solution for approximate nearest neighbor search in high-dimensional vector spaces.
 HNSW graphs enable fast similarity search operations with logarithmic complexity, making them ideal for applications like semantic search, recommendation systems, and image similarity.

-This library can be used as an in-memory alternative to vector databases (e.g., Pinecone, Weaviate), implementing essential vector operations with high performance:

 | Operation | Complexity            | Description                                  |
 | --------- | --------------------- | -------------------------------------------- |
 | Insert    | $O(log(n))$           | Insert a vector into the graph               |